 logo2

-13 Nov 2021, last revised 11 Sep 2023
+13 Nov 2021, last revised 02 Apr 2024

 Richard Hooper was a soda/mineral water bottler in Houghton for about ten years.
-For most of this period, mostly in the early 1900s, he was the only bottler operating in Houghton.
+For most of this period, mostly in the early 1900s, he was the only bottler in Houghton.

 Richard T. Hooper was born on 13 Oct 1870 in Houghton (1).
 His father was born in England and his mother was born in Michigan (2).
 He worked for Matt Northey for a number of years, and then in Jan 1899, he purchased Northey's bottling works (15).
 He was then listed as a soda water manufacturer in the 1899 Polk directory (4).
-The location was described as on the east side of Dodge St., two addresses (or units) south of Montezuma Ave.
-(4).
-This was the same location used to describe Matthew Northey's bottling works in the 1897 directory (3).
-The Sanborn map shows that they operated in the old Hahn brewery, which was purchased by A. Haas Brewing Co.
-(5).
-The building burned in Mar 1903 at a loss of $25,000 (6).
-Hooper's bottling works then moved to 87 Dodge St. by 1905 (7), however the Sanborn map labeled an adjacent building on Montezuma Ave. as the bottling works.
+In Jul 1900, Hooper established a telephone line and solicited orders by phone (11).

 Sanborn map - Jun 1900